dfinity/pocketic-py/README.md

 ### Quickstart
 * Download the **PocketIC binary** for [Linux](https://download.dfinity.systems/ic/307d5847c1d2fe1f5e19181c7d0fcec23f4658b3/openssl-static-binaries/x86_64-linux/pocket-ic.gz) or [macOS](https://download.dfinity.systems/ic/307d5847c1d2fe1f5e19181c7d0fcec23f4658b3/openssl-static-binaries/x86_64-darwin/pocket-ic.gz), unzip and make it executable.
-* Leave the binary in your current working directory, or specify an alternative path in the `POCKET_IC_BIN` env variable.
+* Leave the binary in your current working directory, or specify an alternative path with the `POCKET_IC_BIN` environment variable.
 * Run `python3 -m pip install pocket_ic` in your (virtual) environment to get the Python library.
 * Use `from pocket_ic import PocketIC` in your Python code and start testing!